Skip to main content

 In order to develop new technologies, techniques and management systems, the Commission supports research and innovation, as well as advice, in agriculture and forestry.
 Areas of focus include plant health and ecological approaches to farming.

-The farm advisory system shares knowledge of new developments and advises farmers on best practices for pest control.
+The farm advisory services share knowledge of new developments and advise farmers on best practices for pest control.

 Research in action: integrated pest management